MCP Integration

 - Natural Language Templates - Describe what you need and let AI create templates

-- Cross-Workspace Access - Work across all your workspaces with a single token
+- Cross-Environment Access - Work across all your environments with a single token

 - Draft-Only Safety - Templates created via MCP are drafts until you publish them